Th0dium/Chessfire-Shotgun-Chess---mod-no-ads-v1.20-/README.md

 ## The process

 Worth noting upfront: I didn't have the source code.
-The starting point was just the APK pulled from my own phone via adb.
-Just a compiled binary and Il2CppDumper to get method signatures and offsets from the metadata.
+The starting point was just the APK pulled from my own phone via adb, a compiled binary and Il2CppDumper to get method signatures and offsets from the metadata.

 Everything here was reverse engineered from scratch.

-This took a lot longer than expected.
-Here's the honest version:

-The first obvious approach was to find the "grant item" functions and call them directly — patch `OnPurchaseFailed` to redirect to `OnPurchaseSuccessful`, hook the `Restore Purchases` flow, etc. That all led to the game crash on start, or hanging at exactly 45% of the loading bar, every time.
+This took longer than expected.
+The first obvious approach was to find the "grant item" functions and call them directly, patch `OnPurchaseFailed` to redirect to `OnPurchaseSuccessful`, hook the `Restore Purchases` flow, etc. Every attempt resulted in the game crashing on start or hanging at 50% of the loading bar.

-The root cause: Chessfire initializes its UI and Shop components very early in the loading sequence, before the Inventory system is ready.
-Any patch that touched item-granting logic during that window caused a silent deadlock.
-Without source code to trace the initialization order, this took a while to figure out.
+The root cause: Chessfire initializes its UI and Shop components early in the loading sequence, before the Inventory system is ready.
+Any patch touching item-granting logic during that window caused a silent deadlock - tricky to diagnose without source code.

-The working approach was to go *lower* in the stack — patch the receipt validation layer instead of the granting layer.
+The working approach was to go *lower* in the stack - patch the receipt validation layer instead of the granting layer.
 The game never gets a chance to dispute whether you paid; it just sees valid receipts everywhere and moves on.

-See [`docs/modding_summary.md`](docs/modding_summary.md) for the full breakdown of what was tried and why most of it didn't work.
+I also attempted to unlock premium in-app purchases like the Archer Hero, but it's not as simple as patching receipt validation.
+The no-ads purchase is a simple boolean flag, which is why it's straightforward to patch.
+The Archer Hero, on the other hand, requires not only a boolean flag but also actual data in the Inventory system - without it, the game crashes when trying to access the character.

+Bypassing premium purchases like the Archer Hero is probably doable, but the inventory data requirement makes it a harder problem for me to fully solve.

 ---